sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 instance
     An isolated environment in which your databases run.
-This is similar to the virtualized instances used by Cloud Servers, but database instances are optimized for optimal database performance.
+This is similar to the virtualized instances used by Cloud Servers, but database instances are optimized for database performance.

 Authenticate to gain access to the service
 ==========================================